Diploma Of Business (DipBus)

 - Knowledge of the theories, concepts, and principles of a range of business-related fields and disciplines including accounting, management, marketing and sales, business law, and economics

-- Knowledge and awareness of business practice, and industry standards and expectations
+- Knowledge and awareness of the business practice, and industry standards and expectations

 Graduates of the Diploma of Business will have: